Quansight-Labs/quansight-labs-site/posts/2021/08/github-actions-benchmarks.md

 ideally they should be all `1.0`.
 We know this will not happen, but maybe the errors are not that big and stay like that regardless the time of the day or the day of the week.

-After some days collecting data points, these are the results:
+After collecting data points for 16 days, these are the results:

 ![Reliability of benchmarks in GitHub Actions](/images/2021/08/github-actions-benchmark.png)